-Cultivating Commerce welcomes you to our website.
-We are a non profit (North Coast Resource Conservation & Development Council (doing business as Conservation Works) whose mission is to support youth education and action and to foster local sustainable agricultural activities within Marin, Sonoma, Mendocino, and Lake Counties of California.
+Welcome to our Cultivating Commerce program website.
+Cultivating Commerce is a program of the non profit North Coast Resource Conservation & Development Council (doing business as Conservation Works) whose mission is to foster sustainable communities within Marin, Sonoma, Mendocino, and Lake Counties of California.
 We work with individuals, groups, and communities to support resource protection, resilience and sustainability.
 Cultivating Commerce is the business and community development program of our non-profit.

-In particular, under the Cultuvating Commerce program, we foster entrepreneurship whether at the farmer level or in a business that recognizes the importance of maintaining a rural community and our quality of life.
+We also encourage entrepreneurship growth whether at the farmer level or in a business that recognizes the importance of maintaining a rural community and our quality of life.
 Whether adding a niche marketing endeavor such as boutique honey production to an existing winery or pursuing a startup organic vegetable farm, entrepreneurs struggle in developing and implementing a viable business model in our rural area.
 Cultivating Commerce is designed to assist these entrepreneurs in a variety of ways.
-Information on educational workshops, online training, funding, and more is posted to help users in developing business plans, marketing plans, whole farm plans, and other tools--all designed to assist entrepreneurs in beginning or expanding their agricultural enterprise
+Information on educational workshops, online training, funding, and more is posted to help users in developing business plans, marketing plans, whole farm plans, and other tools--all designed to assist entrepreneurs in beginning or expanding their rural enterprise.

 The NCRC&DC is also a Kiva.Zip sponsor (Trustee), and successfully helped a new entrepreneur achieve their micro-loan goal in less than a week of fundraising.
 If you need a startup loan for a sound project, check out Kiva Zip.